richelbilderbeek/babette_article/response_letter/response_letter.md

 # Reviewer(s)' Comments to Author:
 # Reviewer: 1
-#
-# Comments to the Corresponding Author

 > Bilderbeek and Etienne have created a useful tool in babette, and have written a concise and informative paper describing what they have done and how it works.
 For this reason I am recommending acceptance with minor revisions, and would like to thank the authors for their contribution to phylogenetic software and the BEAST universe.

-We are happy to hear our work is appreciated, as great care was taken to make the article as short as possible, and the tool `babette` as useful as possible
+We are happy to hear our work is appreciated.

 > Continuing the grand tradition of picking alliterative puns for BEAST program names,
 > the authors have gone with "babette".